 Riding the Sky Train

-There is only one way to get around Bangkok in air-conditioned comfort: to board one of the Sky Trains.
+One way to get around Bangkok in air-conditioned comfort is to board one of the Sky Trains.
 With air-conditioned cars, there is no better way to get around.

 In most cases, it is well above the traffic, which gives you a different view of the city, but also means that the train takes the fastest route.

 Considering that almost every exciting part of Bangkok you want to visit has a train stop, it is the ideal way to get to know the city.

 Visiting Chatuchak Weekend Market